alpakeno/DePlayEnabler/README.md

 Original idea and works by GrapheneCt.

+RegMgrGetKeyInt patch by SilicaAndPina.

 Plugin made with help from folks at the CBPS discord: https://discord.gg/2nDCbxJ

-Specially @Princess of TB, @Goddess of Sleeping and others folks too.
-Finally @Queen Devbot for the plugin's name idea.
+Specially @Princess of TB, @Goddess of Sleeping and others folks too, @Queen Devbot for the plugin's name idea.

 Thank you all.